lucasvegi/Elixir-Refactorings/README.md

   ```

   Note that all messages sent between these processes have the format of a tuple ``{tag, msg}`` after the refactoring.
 In addition, the function ``Receiver.run/0`` now uses pattern matching to provide different treatments for messages identified with different tags.
 The programmer has the freedom to adapt ``Receiver.run/0`` by configuring all message identification tags relevant to their system.

+* __Side-conditions:__
+  * The function whose arity is modified in this refactoring (*e.g.*, `Sender.send_msg/3`) should not conflict in name and arity with other functions that are already predefined or imported by the refactored module.

 [▲ back to Index](#table-of-contents)
 ___